SakSal-tech/trade-capture-system/docs/test-fixes-template.md

 ### Solution

 1. Updated the test to use `.andExpect(status().isCreated())` instead of `.isOk()`.
 2. Set `trade.setTradeId(1001L);` in the test setup to ensure that the entity has the expected ID before being mapped back to a DTO.
+The controller maps the Trade entity to a DTO for the response.
+If tradeId is not set on the entity, the response JSON will be missing tradeId, causing tests that assert on this field to fail.
+Setting tradeId here guarantees the response includes the correct value for test verification.

 ### Impact